 people, places and episodes in the Gilgamesh epic.

-The heritage output created by the young people will be displayed at two
+The heritage output created by the young people

-created from contributions by young people.
-This will remain online for at least
+here in November 2016 and will remain online for at least

 ZIPANG vision inspires the